sparker888/wri-case-study/src/app/page.md

 >
 > — Gordon Bachinsky, Founder and President, Wheel Rail Seminars

-### Want more info?
+### Get in touch

-It's easiest to contact me directly using [this form](https://gravitaldigital.com/#contact).
-I'm considering a few interviews and I'm also willing to make a free assessment of your needs and talk with you about potential next steps.
+It's easiest to contact me directly through my company website [Gravital Digital](https://gravitaldigital.com/#contact).
+You can also read more about me on my website at [sparker888.com](https://sparker888.com), follow me on [Twitter/X](https://x.com/sparker888), and connect with me on [LinkedIn](https://linkedin.com/in/sparker888).
+I'd love to hear from you and I'm happy to answer any questions about this project.

 ### Thank you